 - (1) Party B agrees to transfer the Target Equity 2 to Party C ("Target Equity 2 Transfer", together with the Target Equity 1 Transfer, the "Target Equity Transfer") in accordance with this Agreement, and Party C agrees to purchase the Target Equity 2 under this Agreement.
-Party C, as a financial investor, agrees to purchase the Target Equity 2 at the price equal to the Target Equity 1 Transfer Price (the "Target Equity 2 Transfer Price"), which is set at RMB 144.1 million for the time being and will be adjusted according to the finally confirmed Target Equity 1 Transfer Price. - (2) Party C shall pay RMB 73 million (the "Target Equity 2 Transfer Price Down Payment.") to Party B on the same date of paying the Target Equity 1 Transfer Price Down Payment.
+Party C, as a financial investor, agrees to purchase the Target Equity 2 at the price equal to the Target Equity 1 Transfer Price (the "Target Equity 2 Transfer Price"), which is set at RMB 144.1 million for the time being and will be adjusted according to the finally confirmed Target Equity 1 Transfer Price. - (2) Party C shall pay RMB 73 million (the "Target Equity 2 Transfer Price Down Payment") to Party B on the same date of paying the Target Equity 1 Transfer Price Down Payment.
 If Party A exercises the option to purchase the equity set out in Article 4 of this Agreement, Party C shall pay Party B the remaining amount of the Target Equity 2 Transfer Price of RMB 71.1 million within one (1) working day from the date of payment of the Subscription Consideration (as defined below) by Party A to Party C. Party B and Party C confirm that from the Completion Date, and regardless whether Party C has paid the Target Equity 2 Transfer Price Down Payment, the Completion of the Target Equity 2 has been completed and Party C shall start to enjoy complete ownership in the Target Equity 2, and enjoys the corresponding shareholder rights and assumes the corresponding shareholder's obligations of Yitian Xindong.
-Party B and Party C further confirm and agree that even if Party C is overdue in paying Party B any part of the Target Equity 2 Transfer Price, Party C will still enjoy the complete ownership in the Target Equity 2 and the corresponding shareholder rights, and Party C shall have the right to transfer the Target Equity 2 to Party A at any time.
+Party B and Party C further confirm and agree that even if Party C is overdue in paying Party B any part of the Target Equity 2 Transfer Price, Party C will still enjoy the complete ownership in the Target Equity 2 Transfer Price, Party C will still enjoy the complete ownership in the Target Equity 2 Transfer Price, Party C will still enjoy the complete ownership in the Target Equity 2 Transfer Price, Party C will still enjoy the complete ownership in the Target Equity 2 Transfer Price, Party C will still enjoy the complete ownership in the Target Equity 2 and the corresponding shareholder rights, and Party C shall have the right to transfer the Target Equity 2 to Party A at any time.
 Party A shall not bear any liabilities for the overdue payment of Party C in any case.